calbaker/Resumes/typst/modern-cv/Chad Baker cover letter ETH RSE.typ

 #link("https://www.nrel.gov/transportation/fastsim.html")[NREL's FASTSim
 software package].
-When I first started working on FASTSim, it consisted of a git repository with a single, unpackaged python file with a single function with ~1,500 lines of code inside the function and installation instructions that did not work.
-After about 18 months, I had released FASTSim as an open-source, modular PyPI package that was installable by `pip`, capable of running myriad simulation scenarios, documented, and usable as a dependency in other downstream projects.
+When I first started working on FASTSim, it consisted of a git repository with a single, unpackaged python file with a single function with
+\~1,500 lines of code inside the function and installation instructions that did not work.
+After about 18 months, I had released FASTSim as an open-source, modular PyPI package that was installable by `pip` -- capable of running myriad simulation scenarios, documented, and usable as a dependency in other downstream projects.

-Perpetually interested in eeking out more computational performance and improving, I began exploring ways of making FASTSim faster and easier to use.
+Perpetually interested in eeking out more computational performance and improving usability, I began exploring ways of making FASTSim faster and easier to use.
 First, I tried `numba`, a python package for just-in-time (JIT) compilation of Python objects to improve their performance.
-This resulted in ~50x speedup relative to the first fully fledged FASTSim package I created but proved unwieldy for co-developers and also horribly impractical for parallalization (and thus impractical for HPC and cloud computing) because each new process required a fresh JIT compile, which took ~180 s.
-Considering that a single ~1,500 second vehicle simulation could run in around 1 s, this was not scaleable.
+This resulted in ~50x speedup relative to the first fully fledged FASTSim package I had initially created but proved unwieldy for co-developers and also horribly impractical for parallalization (and thus impractical for HPC and cloud computing) because each new process required a fresh JIT compile, which took \~180 s.
+Considering that a single
+\~1,500 second vehicle simulation could run in around 1 s, this was not scaleable.

-Then, in late 2020, the US DOE ARPA-E funding agency released a Funding Opportunity Announcement (FOA) for developing an open-source, network-level freight rail decarbonization software package, and working with another team member, we wrote a proposal that won funding as part of a team comprising NREL, University of Illinois Urbana-Champaign (UIUC), University of Texas at Austin, and Southwest Research Institute (SwRI).
+Then, in late 2020, the US DOE ARPA-E funding agency released a Funding Opportunity Announcement (FOA) for developing an open-source, network-level freight rail decarbonization software package, and working with another NREL team member, we wrote a proposal that won funding as part of a team comprising NREL, University of Illinois Urbana-Champaign (UIUC), University of Texas at Austin, and Southwest Research Institute (SwRI).
 We named our tool Advanced Locomotive